mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 ## Purpose of the project

-1. Need to get a reliable low-cost digital compass that can be connected to SignalK server of my vessel
+1. Needed a reliable low-cost digital compass that could be connected to SignalK server of my vessel
-2. Learn ESP32 capabilities for other digital boat projects that are on my backlog
+2. Wanted to learn ESP32 capabilities for other digital boat projects that are on my backlog
-3. Refresh my vague C/C++ skills as I have not delivered any code since 2005 (and before that mostly Java and Smallworld Magik)
+3. Tried to refresh my vague C/C++ skills as I had not delivered any code since 2005 (and before that mostly Java and Smallworld Magik)

-I started the project Arduino-style by copying code from my previous project (ESP32 Victron SmartShunt VEDirect reader).
-Then, I just wanted keep playing around with Arduino.
+Started the project Arduino-style by copying code from my previous project (VEDirect-ESP32-SignalK-gateway).
+Then, just wanted keep playing around with Arduino.
 However, my next project will be most likely based on SensESP just to keep things less complicated for myself.

 ## Release history